bombasticSlacks/Aspirant/Game/Combat-Training.md

 ### Basic Training
 #### Crossbow Expert
-You can reload a crossbow and fire it in the same turn at a -1 to the marksmanship skill test.
+You can reload a crossbow and fire it in the same turn at a -1 to the [Marksmanship](Marksmanship) skill test.

 #### Exotic Expert
 #TODOLINK